EvgeniHere/CodingChallenge/README.md

 - every card your bot places will be checked by a cheatdetector.
 Don't get the wrong idea...

-- PS: you are allowed to have fun while programming :)
+-PS: you are allowed to have fun while programming :)

 General gamerules: